zotonic/zotonic/doc/ref/modules/index.rst

 relationships to other modules.

-To learn more about how a module works and what it consists of, we refer you to the :ref:`manual-modules` manual.
+To learn more about how a module works and what it consists of, we refer you to the :ref:`guide-modules` manual.

 **Looking for more modules?**